We Went camping with The Sun Holidays: was it worth it?

 Vouchers and discount codes can give us the opportunity to squeeze a little extra from our budget.
-Can we trust them?
+Can we trust them to always work?
 Not always.
+After hidden costs and fake codewords they can be more hassle than they are worth.
 But, last year I decided to try a well-known discount offer run by The Sun ‘newspaper’ and it was worth the hype.
-They offer a 3 to 5 night holiday for £9.50 per person.
-Did it work?
-Did we stay in a broom cupboard in the back end of know where?
-Let me tell you how our experience went.
+They offer a 3 or 5 night holiday for £9.50 per person.
+Sounds way too good to be true, right?
+Did we stay in a broom cupboard in the back end of nowhere?
+Apart from the regret of giving some small change to Murdoch, let me tell you how our experience went and why I will be trying it again in the future.

-We collected our 5 codewords and browsed through the holiday offers, we chose a camping site South of Rome in Baia di Domizia for a weekend in May.
-Our choice was based on the location and accessibility and due to the park’s great ameniites.
-A large children’s pool, a large park, a beach and restuarants – The pictures presented a modern and clean campsite.
-The total cost came to 118 for a three night stay for our famiy of four which seemed like a great deal, but what would we get?
+To participate, it is simple.
+You must collect 5 codewords from the Sun Newspaper and sign up with your email address to enter the offer.
+Once we had collected 5 codewords we could browse the holiday offers.
+In the end we chose a camping site, South of Rome in the Baia di Domizia, for a weekend in May.
+Our choice was based on the location, accessibility and due to the park’s great amenities.
+It had a large children’s pool, a large park, a beach and restaurants – The pictures presented a modern and clean campsite with reasonable reviews.
+The total cost worked out at around £10 per person, per night.
+A great deal!
+But what would we really get for our money?

-The day came to set off, It would only take a couple of hours to drive from our flat in Rome using the Pontina.
-The Pontina is one hell of a road for an Italian driving experience and not for the faint hearted.
-The Pontina heads south along the coast and pressed against watermelon fields.
-The spring sun was warm so we scheduled a lunch stop in the seaside town of Sperlonga.
-Here we had lunch at the beachfront restaurant, Capricci di Mare.
-The soft waves lapped along the beach a few meters from us as we relaxed with fresh fish and a glass of cold white wine and the warm salty air.
-My husband took the boys onto the beach to play while I went for a walk around the town.
+The day came to set off, It would only take a couple of hours to drive from our flat in Rome using the Pontina road.
+The Pontina is one hell of an Italian driving experience and not for the faint hearted.
+The locals drive this road with speed heads, but it is easy to navigate as it travels nearly all the way down to the destination.
+The sea on your right and watermelon fields to the left.
+In May, the spring sun is warm so we scheduled a lunch stop in the seaside town of Sperlonga.
+A well loved beach and town that is worth a visit.
+We ate lunch at the beachfront restaurant, Capricci di Mare.
+The soft waves lapped along the beach a few meters from our table as we relaxed with fresh fish and a glass of cold white wine in the warm salty air.
+Post lunch, I left the guys to explore the beach and I went for a walk around the town.
 The old center sits on top of a high cliff.
 The narrow streets are whitewashed and enchanting.
 Hand painted murals hide in the streets and tell tales of fishing boats and lives lived at sea.

 Around 3 in the afternoon we set off, back on the road.
 We passed Sabaudia and Gaeta before arriving, relaxed, to our Eurocamp park.
-A quick check-in at the reception was needed to gain access to the site and once inside we connected with our representatives.
-The campsite is run by one entity while the accommodation is sublet and managed by diverse companies.
-Our lodge was run by Eurocamp.
-The representatives were quick to welcome us and show is to our caravan.
+A quick check-in at the reception was needed to gain access to the site and once inside we connected with the representatives and they showed us to our caravan.
+The campsite is run by one entity but the accommodation is sublet and managed by different companies.
+Our particular lodge was run by Eurocamp.
+The representatives were quick to welcome us and show us around.

 The large camping site was thick with Eucalyptus trees that throw shade and a calming whisper as the wind passes through the leaves.